|

 Takahashi: I thank all of you for supporting me for such a long time.
 This is the last episode and I would like you to enjoy it very much.
 That’s all.

-What do you think about the Kanketsuhen of Maison Ikkoku?
+What do you think about the Maison Ikkoku The Final Act?

 Takahashi: Every scene was connected with each other very well, and it kept me in suspense.